By Kenton X. Chance

 Sources tell iWitness News that ahead of the election, when polls indicated that the ULP would be returned to office, there was a concerted effort within the party to ensure that Thomas was not one of the candidates who made it home.

-iWitness News understand that senior members of the ULP had committed to spend a substantial part of the election eve in South Leeward to shore up Thomas’ chances against Stephenson.
+iWitness News understands that senior members of the ULP had committed to spend a substantial part of the election eve in South Leeward to shore up Thomas’ chances against Stephenson.

 However, they turned up late in the afternoon, having spent most of the day in another constituency where another first-time candidate was running.